Updated October 2018. This post may contain affiliate links. All purchases made earn me a small commission that goes into running this site.

-HOW TO GET FARMHOUSE STYLE.
+HOW TO GET FARMHOUSE STYLE IN MINUTES.

 When I rebranded back in March, I titled this a DIY Farmhouse blog.
 We’ve got the DIY part down, but for some of you, you may be asking yourself what exactly constitutes farmhouse style?
 Sure you’ve seen (or at least heard of) shows like Fixer Upper.
 You find stunning photos of old things made new.
 But you aren’t exactly sure how to create this style or even what it is.
 Well, I’m here to help you out.
 And give some definition to my blog and my style journey.
 Once you’ve got the basics of farmhouse styling, sign up below to grab my TOTALLY FREE Five-Minutes to Farmhouse Style Checklist.

 Have you ever been drawn to something, like it was a magnet pulling you in?
 But you resist and resist until finally, it was easier just to give in?
 That was me and the discovery of my style.
 I grew up in very traditional American Farmhouse that was built in 1949.
 I loved my childhood home but never came to truly appreciate it’s uniqueness until much later in life. (currently searching for photos just to show you how cool and unique that house was) What I wouldn’t give to go back to that place!

 Since I grew up surrounded by this style, I felt the need to rebel against it.
 I tested many different color pallets and different styles.
 Mostly a hodgepodge of pieces either handed down or gifted.
 In college, I had a bright red accent wall in the living room.
 I even tried the color brown on a teeny-tiny bedroom.
 But nothing was cohesive or left me feeling like a design star, haha.
 I’m still trying to overcome this today.
 It wasn’t until the more recent years that I felt a calling back to my childhood roots.
 I think you can say farmhouse is in my veins.